VeryGoodOpenSource/dart_frog/packages/dart_frog_lint/README.md

-Dart_frog_lint is a developer tool for users of dart_frog, to help spot commong mistakes.
+Dart_frog_lint is a developer tool for users of dart_frog, to help spot common mistakes.
 It helps verify that file conventions are properly respected.

 ## Table of content